-The retail business markets fuel and its related products through a dealer network comprising more than 720 retail service stations located throughout Peninsular and East Malaysia as of December 31, 2020.
-In Malaysia, the Company uses the company-owned, dealer-operated (CODO) and dealer-owned, dealer-operated (DODO) operating structures for its retail service stations.
-CODO accounted for approximately 60% of the total retail service station network of the Company while DODOs made up the 40% balance.
-The Company also has approximately 290 Treats convenience stores, generating non-fuel income and improving traffic in the service stations.
+The retail business markets fuel and its related products through a dealer network comprising more than 720 retail service stations located throughout Peninsular and East Malaysia as of March 31, 2021.
+In Malaysia, the Company uses the CODO and DODO operating structures for its retail service stations.
+CODO accounted for approximately 59% of the total retail service station network of the Company while DODOs made up the 41% balance.
+The Company also has approximately 300 Treats convenience stores, generating non-fuel income and improving traffic in the service stations.

 To further enhance the customer service experience in Malaysia, the Company launched the "Fuel Happy" campaign in March 2015 with various marketing activities and events organized to reward and enchant the customers.
 This was followed by "Best Day at Petron" campaign launched in 2017.
 In January 2016, the Company pioneered the country's first premium fuel with the rollout of Petron Blaze 100.
-As of December 31, 2020, Blaze 100 is available in more than 100 stations, mainly located in Klang Valley and the southern city Johor Bahru.
-The Company also offers Petron Turbo Diesel Euro 5, a premium plus diesel fuel with 7% biodiesel mix that meets Euro 5 standards, even prior to the mandatory implementation of Euro 5 diesel standards by the Malaysian government slated on April 1, 2021.
-As of December 31, 2020, the Company has approximately 250 service stations offering Turbo Diesel Euro 5.
+As of March 31, 2021, Blaze 100 is available in more than 100 stations, mainly located in Klang Valley and the southern city Johor Bahru.
+The Company also offers Petron Turbo Diesel Euro 5, a premium plus diesel fuel with 7% biodiesel mix that meets Euro 5 standards, even prior to the mandatory implementation of Euro 5 diesel standards set by the Malaysian government effective beginning April 1, 2021.
+As of March 31, 2021, the Company has approximately 260 service stations offering Turbo Diesel Euro 5.